cljfx/cljfx/README.md

 ## TODO

+- add proper context instead of naive one
 - add tests for various lifecycles and re-calculations
 - optional flatten in wrap-many
 - better support for multiple windows